Exponential separations between classical and quantum learners: Learning separations with efficient data generation

-In conclusion, the modular exponentiation concept class exhibits a $\mathsf{CC/QC}$ separation (assuming the $2^c$-DCRA hold), where the concepts are classically efficiently evaluatable.
-Since the concepts are classically efficiently evaluatable, one could argue that the classical hardness lies in \textit{identifying} rather than \textit{evaluating} a hypothesis that is close to the concept generating the examples.
+\paragraph{Conclusion} The modular exponentiation concept class thus exhibits a $\mathsf{CC/QC}$ separation (assuming the $2^c$-DCRA hold), where the concepts are classically efficiently evaluatable.
+Since the concepts are classically efficiently evaluatable, one could argue that the classical hardness of learning lies in \textit{identifying} rather than \textit{evaluating} a hypothesis that is close to the concept generating the examples.
 We remark that for the modular exponentation concept class, it is not possible to restrict the concept class and obtain a similar learning separation where a quantum learner does not require any data (i.e., similar to Observation~\ref{lemma:trivial_sep}).
-In fact, since the concepts are efficiently evaluatable, any polynomially-sized subset of concepts is classically learnable since one can simply do a brute-force search to find the concept that best matches the data.
+In fact, since the concepts are efficiently evaluatable classically, any polynomially-sized subset of concepts is classically learnable since a classical learning algorithm can do a brute-force search to find the concept that best matches the data.

 In the next section, we present an example of a separation in the setting where the learner is constrained to only output hypotheses from a fixed hypothesis class.
 Since the learner is not required to evaluate the concepts on unseen examples, it can be argued that in this case the classical hardness also lies in identifying rather than evaluating the concept generating the examples.